Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Reconstruction and Deconvolution

 For $\A_1$, the dual norm essentially amounts to computation of a maximum weight spanning tree, while for $A_2$, the dual norm can be computed in a straightforward way by sweeping through the $n$ possible permutations of the grid graph to solve:

+Our problem instances are generated as follows.
+We created a random tree by generating a random (symmetric) matrix with entries distributed as $\mathcal{U}[0,1]$, and extracting its maximum weight spanning tree.
+The grid component was also chosen with similarly chosen random weights.
+The resulting graphs were then superposed and then randomly permuted.
 We implemented the deconvolution variant of \cogent with backward steps as described in Algorithm~\ref{alg:bs_multiple}.
-Results are shown in Figure~\ref{fig:graph_deconv2}. \cogent achieves exact recovery; that is, the edges as well as the edge weights of the constituent graphs are correctly recovered.
+Results are shown in Fig.~\ref{fig:graph_deconv2}. \cogent achieves exact recovery; that is, the edges as well as the edge weights of the constituent graphs are correctly recovered.